 Best Retinol Alternative: OLEHENRIKSEN Goodnight Glow Retin-ALT Sleeping Crème

 Yes, retinol is great, but not everyone can tolerate the potent ingredient.
 Enter this alternative, which uses bakuchiol, a plant-based ingredient that’s been shown to offer similar effects as retinol without causing any irritation.
 It’s a favorite night cream of Rodney’s, who says it’s ideal for sensitive skin and lauds it for also containing hydrating shea butter.

 Best with Vitamin C: BeautyStat Universal C Skin Refiner

 When it comes to powerful vitamin C products, BeautyStat’s Universal C Skin Refiner doesn’t mess around.
 Formulated with 20% of L-ascorbic acid—the highest percentage of pure vitamin C allowed for use in skin-care products—as well as other skincare greats like squalane, EGCG, and tartaric acid.
 This serum claims to refine skin texture, brighten the complexion, and reduce the appearance of pores, fine lines, wrinkles, dark spots, and redness.
 It’s no wonder it sold out in less than 24 hours when it first launched.

 Best Acne Treatment: Dr. Dennis Gross Skincare DRx Blemish Solutions Acne Eliminating Gel

 In our experience, using this gel for only a few days knocks out even the most stubborn of blemishes, as close to a miraculous complexion clearer as you can get.
-It contains both the often-used salicylic acid to help dissolve excess oil and unclog pores, but is unique in its use of monk’s pepper, an ingredient that helps address oil production and ensures the oil produced isn’t as thick (and therefore is less likely to clog pores).
+It contains ingredients to help dissolve excess oil and unclog pores, but is unique in its use of monk’s pepper, an ingredient that claims to address oil production and ensures the oil produced isn’t as thick (and therefore is less likely to clog pores).

 Best Drugstore Acne Treatment: Stridex Medicated Acne Pads

 This is one of Carqueville’s favorite for acne relief.
 Thanks to its two-percent concentration of salicylic acid, she says a quick daily swipe of these pads on any breakout-prone spots helps both treat existing breakouts and ward off new ones.

 Best for Acne Scars: My Topicals Faded Brightening and Clearing Gel